lightstep/opentelemetry-demo/README.md

 # Webstore Demo

+This repo is a fork of the [OpenTelemetry Demo Webstore](https://github.com/open-telemetry/opentelemetry-demo-webstore).
+It specifically illustrates how to get OTel data into Lighstep.

 ## Under Construction

 This repo is a work in progress.
 If you'd like to help, check out our